Affiliate links on Android Authority may earn us a commission. Learn more.

 TikTok not working?
 Here's how to fix it

-It can be frustrating when malfunctions interrupt your fun.
-If you are experiencing any problems with the TikTok app, you can try these troubleshooting steps to resolve the issue.
-Here’s how to fix TikTok when it’s not working.
+From app crashes to video upload errors, TikTok issues can be frustrating when they interrupt the fun.
+If you are experiencing problems with the TikTok app, try these troubleshooting steps to resolve the issue.
+Here’s how to fix TikTok when it’s not working so you can get back to enjoying the app.

 Test internet connection